Should I Use Accelerated Rehabilitation For A Disorderly Conduct Arrest in Connecticut?

 Disorderly Conduct is Frequently Charged in Connecticut Domestic Violence Arrests

 Oftentimes, you will see disorderly conduct charged in tandem with a variety of other crimes, like in domestic violence cases.
 Other times, disorderly conduct can serve as a standalone charge.
-At the end of the day, the facts and circumstances of your particular case will determine the best course of action for an attorney in resolving the matter.
+At the end of the day, the facts and circumstances of your particular case will determine the best course of action for an attorney in resolving the matter and whether they should utilize accelerated rehabilitation after a disorderly conduct arrest in Connecticut.

 What Are The Penalties For Disorderly Conduct?